 That sounds corny, I know, but it’s good advice.
-You might feel the temptation, when meeting your boyfriend’s parents, to try to act the way you think they want you to.
-Maybe they’re very wealthy, and you grew up less well off, and you think you need to find a way to act more “genteel.”
+You might feel the temptation, when meeting your boyfriend’s parents, to act the way you think they want you to act.
+Maybe they’re very wealthy, but you grew up less well off, so you think you need to act more “genteel.”
 Maybe they love dogs so you think you should pretend to love them too, even though you’re kind of terrified of them and much prefer cats.
-Whether or not pretending to be more like your future in-laws will help them like you better, it’s never a good idea to be fake or insincere, especially in this situation.
+Whether or not pretending to be more like your future in-laws will help them to like you better, it’s never a good idea to be fake or insincere, especially in this situation.

 Instead of pretending you love dogs, for example, tell them you’re a little frightened, but you’re willing to get to know their dog for their sake.
 Then tell them about your adorable cat and express the unifying notion that pets are wonderful.
 Tell them what a beautiful table setting they have and confess that you’re not sure which fork is which.
 Tell them about the kinds of foods your own mother cooks and how much you appreciate her hard work.
 Be open and interested in who your future in-laws are and what they love, but don’t pretend you’re just like them if you’re not.

 2. Be Respectful and Polite

 This might seem like a no-brainer too, but it’s worth mentioning.
 While you certainly shouldn’t pretend to be someone you’re not, or act in ways that don’t come naturally to you, you also shouldn’t write off his parents or run them down for being different than you are.
 These are the people who raised the man you love, and for that — regardless of how you end up feeling about them as people — you owe them your respect.